achintya2000/ECE564_Project/README.md

 ### Authors: Achintya Kumar, Sebastian Williams

+## IMPORTANT INSTALLATION INFORMATION

 External Libraries User:
 1. https://github.com/Jounce/Surge
 2. http://headmyshoulder.github.io/odeint-v2/index.html
 3. https://github.com/danielgindi/Charts

+* Please make sure after cloning the repo you ensure that it builds.
+If you you can re-add the framework by going to  File->Swift Packages and pasting the link here: https://github.com/Jounce/Surge.git
+* C++ -> Please "brew install boost" and then add it to the ECE564_Project Target under "Header Search Paths."
+For example I pasted in this: /usr/local/Cellar/boost/1.72.0_3/include/ to my header search path.
+* Finally the Charts API.
+If it doesn't work straight away, please clone the repo and then in the ECE564_Project Target, click + under "Frameworks, libraries, and Embedded Content."
+Click the dropdown and click "Add Files."
+Then navigate to where you cloned the Charts repo and add the .xcodeproj files.
+After doing this click the + button again and you should be able to see the Charts.framework file.
+After adding that it should work.

 Resources:
 1. Wolfram Alpha API